TehMuffinMoo/ibPS/docs/CSP/Universal DDI/Get-B1FederatedBlock.md

 ```

 ### -RealmID
-Use this parameter to query a particular federated realm id, without looking up the realm by name first.
+Use this parameter to query using a particular federated realm id, without looking up the realm by name first.

 ```yaml
 Type: String